Duties, Responsibilities, Schooling, Requirements, Certifications, Job Outlook, and Salary

 After earning your MLT associate’s degree from an accredited program, you’ll be qualified to take a certification exam from one of the MLT credentialing organizations.
 While certification isn’t always required to become a medical laboratory technician, many employers will only hire certified lab techs, so it’s well worth your time to seek certification.
 The credentialing organizations you’ll want to look into are the American Society for Clinical Pathology and American Medical Technologists.
 While each organization’s exams differ slightly, you can expect both to have between 100-200 multiple-choice questions and last between two to three hours.
 Practice exams are available from both organizations, which could be a big help in reducing test anxiety and building the confidence you’ll need to ace the test.

 Many states require laboratory personnel to earn a license, though licensing requirements will differ between different states and lab specialties.
 To learn specifics about becoming licensed to work as a medical laboratory technician in your state—or another state where you’d like to live and work—you’ll want to check in with that state’s health department or the American Society for Clinical Laboratory Science.

 Plenty of colleges and universities charge over $20,000 per semester, not including the cost of lab fees, books, or other required course materials.
 However, as online education continues to become more popular, millions of people have been able to get a secondary education who otherwise would have never had the opportunity.
 Online colleges are often both more affordable and more transparent about the actual cost of earning your degree.
-For example, the Medical Laboratory Technician program at Brookline College only costs about $30,000 for the entire program—and that number includes books, supplies, and other fees.
 Wherever you decide to pursue your MLT degree, make sure it’s with a college or university that’s open and honest about what you’re spending.